zohaibshahzadTO/Angular-Tour-of-Heroes/README.md

 Note: the In-memory Web API module has nothing to do with HTTP in Angular.

-Now we'll import the InMemoryWebApiModule and the InMemoryDataService class
+Now we'll import the InMemoryWebApiModule and the InMemoryDataService class and then add the InMemoryWebApiModule to the @NgModule.imports array - after importing the HttpClient, - while configuring it with the InMemoryDataService.

+The forRoot() config method takes an InMemoryDataService class that primes the in-memory database.